 If you’ve just started in business or have a relatively low turnover, you’re not required to register for VAT.
 This means you can’t reclaim the VAT you pay when you purchase goods and services.

-You will need to register for VAT if your business grows and annual sales of taxable goods and services reach the £82,000 VAT threshold or you expect a taxable turnover of more than £82,000 in the next 30 days.
+You will need to register for VAT if your business grows and annual sales of taxable goods and services exceed the £85,000 VAT threshold.

 Registering for VAT means you need to charge your customers VAT.
 But if your customers are VAT registered businesses they can reclaim the VAT you have charged.
 It also means you can reclaim any VAT you pay, so reducing your costs.